Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 This is everything you need to know about visiting Key Largo, the start of the Florida Keys.
 See what to expect on the biggest of the Keys, including the main attractions and basic ideas for starting a Florida Keys trip the right way.

 Key Largo has a recorded history dating back to the early 1800s when the island was primarily inhabited by the Calusa Native American nation.
 The Calusa were skilled fishermen and hunters who built their homes on the island’s high ground and utilized the surrounding waters for food and transportation.
+In the mid-1800s, European settlers began to arrive on Key Largo, and the island became a hub for the lucrative sponging industry.
+Divers would harvest natural sponges from the ocean floor and bring them back to Key Largo for processing and shipment to markets throughout the world.

 Kelly on African Queen Historic Boat Tour Key Largo Florida Keys 1